leonlinsx/minimal-mistakes/_pages/resources.md

 ### Lifestyle sites
 1. [Punch](https://punchdrink.com/ "Punch") is great for cocktail articles and research.
 I've added to my reper
 2. [Eater NY](https://ny.eater.com/ "Eater NY") is helpful for keeping up with the restaurant scene in NY.
 There's a country wide [site](https://www.eater.com/ "Eater") too
-3. [Grubstreet](http://www.grubstreet.com/ "grubstreet") is slightly annoying for me since they hide their articles in RSS till after the jump but might be a complement to Eater
+3. [Grubstreet](http://www.grubstreet.com/ "grubstreet") is slightly annoying for me since they hide their articles in RSS till after the jump, but might be a complement to Eater

 ### Webcomics
 1. [XKCD](https://xkcd.com/ "xkcd") is wide ranging in what it covers and often thought-provoking